Siddhant128-bit/Typebot/readme.md

     <li> Press '[' on top left and ']' on buttom right of the text </li>
     <li> Move the mouse to the typing area click on it and press "Enter" </li>
   </ul>
-  if Everything goes smoothely and it should we will have a running system capable of typing everything we type.
+  if Everything goes smoothely and it should we will have a running system capable of typing everything In the type racer
 </p>

+<p align='center'><b> Note: </b> If you are downloading tesseract.exe on your own please download the latest version as the previous version might cause alot of recognition error </p>